insight-platform/Similari/assets/documentation/python/api.md

 happen.
 SORT is a high-performance low-resource tracker.
 Despite the original SORT, Similari SORT supports both axis-aligned and oriented (rotated) bounding boxes.

-The Similari SORT is able to achieve the following speed:
+The Similari SORT is able to achieve the following speeds:

 | Objects | Time (ms/prediction) | FPS  |
 |---------|----------------------|------|